The CARLA team is delighted to finally announce the release of CARLA 0.9.8!

 The new deb package system consists of an online repository containing a collection of files to easily distribute CARLA.
 This is available in Ubuntu using APT command.
 This feature makes the installation of CARLA a straightforward process.

-The following commands show how to use APT to install CARLA in a Ubuntu system.
-Right now the repository contains CARLA 0.9.7, but 0.9.8 will be available in a few days.
+The following commands show how to use APT to install CARLA 0.9.8 in a Ubuntu system.

-# Install dependencies pip install --user pygame numpy # Add the repository sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys DB53A429E64554FC && sudo add-apt-repository "deb [trusted=yes] http://dist.carla.org/carla-0.9.7/ bionic main" # Install CARLA sudo apt-get update sudo apt-get install carla # CARLA is in the /opt/ folder cd /opt/carla # Get the resources for the simulator. ./ImportAssets.sh # Run the CARLA server. cd bin ./CarlaUE4.sh
+# Install dependencies pip install --user pygame numpy # Add the repository sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys 304F9BC29914A77D && sudo add-apt-repository "deb [arch=amd64 trusted=yes] http://dist.carla.org/carla-0.9.8/ all main" # Install CARLA sudo apt-get update sudo apt-get install carla # CARLA is in the /opt/ folder cd /opt/carla # Get the resources for the simulator. ./ImportAssets.sh # Run the CARLA server. cd bin ./CarlaUE4.sh

 CARLA is moving towards a soon-to-be full integration with Autoware, and in its way to do so, an out-of-the-box integration between CARLA and ROS is now easier than ever.
 The creation of a deb package for the CARLA-ROS bridge eases the installation process.
 Now, the ROS bridge can be installed in Linux systems using tools such as APT.
 Let’s take a look at how: